rails/rails/guides/source/configuring.md

     end
     ```

 * `config.disable_sandbox` controls whether or not someone can start a console in sandbox mode.
 This is helpful to avoid a long running session of sandbox console, that could lead a database server to run out of memory.
-Defaults to false.
+Defaults to `false`.

 * `config.eager_load` when `true`, eager loads all registered `config.eager_load_namespaces`.
 This includes your application, engines, Rails frameworks, and any other registered namespace.